 With their very slow rate of reproduction and development, this would be a very unlikely scenario.

-Of course, the use of soil drenches intended to kill harmful soil dwellers will also kill soil mites.
+Of course, the use of potting soil drenches or diatomaceous earth (DE) intended to kill harmful soil dwellers like fungus gnats will also kill spider mites in the soil.

 For this reason, these sorts of products are to be avoided if you want to develop and maintain healthy soil.